How to Set Up ShipStation Shipping on WooCommerce

 Discover the credential keys, then set them

-ShipStation v2 uses a key and a secret, and you want the exact setting key names from the source rather than guessing them.
+ShipStation v2 uses an API key, and you want the exact setting key names from the source rather than guessing them.
 List the settings first.
 Secrets come back as [REDACTED], so this is safe to run anywhere:

-Swap <apiKeyName> and <apiSecretName> for the exact keys from settings list.
-Origin needs address, city, country, and postcode at minimum.
-Add state for US and Canada addresses; it makes the rates more accurate.
+Swap <apiKeyName> for the exact key from settings list.
+Origin needs an address, city, country, and postcode at a minimum.
+Add a state for US and Canadian addresses; it makes the rates more accurate.

 List the carrier services your account exposes, then enable only the ones you actually ship with.

-Run a real quote against your credentials.
-This is what confirms ShipStation is reachable and handing back prices.
+Run a real rate quote request against your credentials.
+This is what confirms ShipStation is reachable and handling back shipping costs.

 A note on --format while you’re here. status, validate, features, services, zones, and rates accept the full table|json|csv|yaml|count range.
 The products subcommands, boxes, track, and settings list stick to table|json, and anything outside that errors out instead of guessing what you meant.